Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Some from our boat rented scooters right in Vrboska and went to explore around, which is a great way to see a bigger area.

-Just before sunset, we all went to Hora Hvar for olive and wine tasting, as well as a well-deserved dinner of traditional Peka.
+Just before sunset, we all went to Hora Hvar for olive oil and wine tasting, as well as a well-deserved dinner of traditional Peka.

 Sailing in Croatia from Split: MedSailors Croatia Discovery